Homepage > Journal > How to design the Path to Purchase in E-Commerce?

 Optimizing the Path to Purchase aims not only to inform the customer but also to convince them to buy.

-The store can't be just a source of valuable information but also should offer simple, straightforward, and convenient shopping.
+The store must be more than a source of valuable information; it should also offer simple, straightforward, and convenient shopping.

 • Familiarization with the offer in the stationary store and buying online.